 - Susceptical of power outages

-Types of aeroponic systems
+Types of aeroponic systems for your greenhouse

 There are three main types of aeroponic systems: low-pressure aeroponics, high-pressure aeroponics, and ultrasonic fogger aeroponics.
 The main difference between them relates to how the water is released to the roots.
 Otherwise, the systems and environment are generally the same.